 Oh, yeah, Chuck Rhoades is as blue blood as one gets in NYC.
 In fact, 1010 Fifth Avenue, the address I speculated about in our Billions locations tour as a possible Axe pied-a-terre, turns out to be the apartment building Chuck’s parents live in!
 Certainly a NICEY NICE New York address on the Museum Mile with previous apartment sales averaging around $7,000,000!

-Spyros is determined to put Chase on Axe’s tail.
+Spyros is determined to put Chuck on Axe’s tail.
 He sends a journalist to Chuck’s celebratory press conference on the drug dealers his office recently took down to ask an unrelated question about the “specific conflict of interest” in his own home and successfully lets Chuck kick off a PLAN triggering a textbook signaling game that I have talked in great detail in the post about our first impressions of Billions pilot: “If he’s innocent, he passes… he’s a disciplined player and he knows that’s the disciplined move… But a guilty man, he buys that house just to show me he’s got nothing to hide.”
 Smart.

 Is Bobby Axelrod a disciplined player?
 This is the billion dollar question.

 We first meet Bobby in an old pizza joint with his wife Lara.
 He’s been a regular since his school days and feels very much at home there.
 But he is not in today just for the pizza.
 He is there to save the joint from closing.
 Good kid Bobby.
 Just a second later, we meet a completely different Bobby… In fact, we NOW meet Axe!
 He’s talking to Danzig, a Portfolio Manager (PM) and his rookie analyst Ben.
 The two are psyched to buy a stock that they believe will have a serious jump when a merge between two companies occurs in coming weeks.
 Axe wants more information and when Danzig tells him who will probably be the CEO after the merge, Axe immediately tells him to short!
-Moreover, he tells Danzig to get smarter and Ben to figure it out soon or he’ll be gone.
+Moreover, he tells Danzig to stop buttering his ass, his cholesterol is high enough, and to get smarter and Ben to figure it out soon or he’ll be gone.
 Whoa.
 Who knew this Yonkers kid who went to Hofstra would figure out the game this well?
 Well, Bruno, the owner of the pizza joint, didn’t 😀 And Bobby says: “This makes two of us.”
 Bobby’s affection with Bruno and his arrogance with Danzig and Ben attest to the fact that Bobby Axelrod is a man of two worlds.
 Different worlds.
 Different attitudes.
 Different relationships.

 And Damian Lewis deftly takes Bobby into yet another world in a split second as we see Axe standing in front of a sink in the men’s room.
 He’s not the kid.
 He’s not the king.
 Just a man in pain.
 And it’s only a few seconds but Damian Lewis blows me away…